When is a good time to find shells?

 Wash and flush the shells thoroughly (their spirals can hold an amazing amount of sand), and clean off any algae or barnacles (leave barnacles if you like them).
 Some suggest soaking shells in a light mixture of bleach and water.
 This works well if the shell is naturally white.
 Otherwise, the shell’s color will fade.
 Dry shells completely in a well-ventilated, shady area.
 Avoid drying in the sun, as sun fades colors.
 To retain color, apply a very thin coat of mineral oil after the shell is thoroughly dry.

 Most important, never collect live shells, or shells that have an animal living inside, such as a hermit crab.
-Hermit crabs are interlopers and often inhabit what appear to be empty shells.
-And, avoid taking live sand dollars.
+Hermit crabs often inhabit what appear to be empty shells.
+Also, avoid taking live sand dollars.
 Living sand dollars are covered with a brownish or greenish fuzz.
 If they are white, they are no longer alive and are free for the taking.